 Do you have what it takes?

-When I really sit and think about it (sort of like now at this coffee shop while writing ) it seems pretty clear to me that we are always constantly training or practicing.
+When I really sit and think about it (sort of like now at this coffee shop while writing ) it seems pretty clear to me that we’re always training or practicing.
 I used the word mastery earlier but how do you define that?

 - I consider Tom Brady a master at quarterbacking.